Lavender

 Similar herbs

-Sunflower has identical effects to lavender, and is a better substitute.
+Sunflower and pumpkin seed have identical effects to lavender, and are better substitutes.

 Precautions